netgen-layouts/content-browser-docs/index.rst

 Out of the box, Netgen Content Browser has the following plugins:

-* Selecting content and locations from `eZ Platform CMS`_
+* Selecting content and locations from `Ibexa CMS`_
-* Selecting tags from `Netgen Tags Bundle`_ for eZ Platform
+* Selecting tags from `Netgen Tags Bundle`_ for Ibexa CMS
 * Selecting products and taxons from `Sylius eCommerce`_

 .. note::

-    These plugins have their own separate packages, so if you wish to use Content Browser integrated into eZ Platform, install and activate ``netgen/content-browser-ezplatform`` package.
+    These plugins have their own separate packages, so if you wish to use Content Browser integrated into Ibexa CMS, install and activate ``netgen/content-browser-ibexa`` package.

     If you wish to use Content Browser integrated into Sylius, install and activate ``netgen/content-browser-sylius`` package.